ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If source authentication of messages exchanged in the group is also ensured by means of signatures, then rekeying messages MUST be signed using the same signature algorithm and related parameters.
 Also, the KDC's authentication credential including the public key to use for signature verification MUST be provided in the Join Response through the 'kdc_cred' parameter, together with the corresponding proof-of-possession (PoP) evidence in the 'kdc_cred_verify' parameter.

-If source authentication of messages exchanged in the group is not ensured by means of signatures, then the KDC MUST provide its authentication credential together with a corresponding PoP evidence as part of the management keying material specified in the 'mgt_key_material' parameter of the Join Response (see {{gid-post}}).
-It is RECOMMENDED to specify this information by using the same format and encoding used for the parameters 'kdc_cred', 'kdc_nonce', and 'kdc_cred_verify' in the Join Response.
+If source authentication of messages exchanged in the group is not ensured by means of signatures, then the administrative keying material conveyed in the 'mgt_key_material' parameter of the Join Response sent by KDC (see {{gid-post}}) MUST also comprise a KDC's authentication credential including the public key to use for signature verification, together with a corresponding PoP evidence.
+Within the 'mgt_key_material' parameter, it is RECOMMENDED to specify this information by using the same format and encoding used for the parameters 'kdc_cred', 'kdc_nonce', and 'kdc_cred_verify' in the Join Response.
 It is up to separate documents profiling the use of the group rekeying scheme to specify such details.

 After that, the KDC specifies the computed countersignature in the 'COSE_Countersignature0' header parameter of the COSE_Encrypt0 object.